 Blue Sky Studios burst onto the animation scene in 2002 when its debut feature Ice Age earned over $380million at the worldwide box office and amassed a string of fairly positive reviews.
-The studio had actually been around since 1987 having spent the previous 15 years working as a special effects production house and music video producer, but after being bought out by 20th Century Fox in 1997, Blue Sky shifted direction to become one of the conglomerate’s most trustworthy sources of original material, amassing a total of 12 films in 16 years, including 4 Ice Age sequels.
-In this edition of Ranked, we’ll take you through each of them, ordering the films from worst to best.
+The studio had actually been around since 1987, having spent the previous 15 years working as a special effects production house and music video producer, but after being bought out by 20th Century Fox in 1997, Blue Sky shifted direction to become one of the conglomerate’s most trustworthy sources of original material, amassing a total of 13 films in 17 years (including 4 Ice Age sequels), before eventually being closed down when Disney bought Fox and folded the animation group into its already existing animation arm.

 Worldwide Box Office: $408.6million

 Starring: Ray Romano, Denis Leary, John Leguizamo, Queen Latifah, Stephanie Beatriz, Neil deGrasse Tyson, Adam Devine, Max Greenfield, Jessie J, Jennifer Lopez, Nick Offerman, Keke Palmer, Josh Peck, Simon Pegg, Seann William Scott, Michael Strahan, Wanda Sykes